Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: Christoffel deformations of orthogonal polynomial ensembles

 \subsection{Discrete orthogonal polynomial ensembles and determinantal point processes}

 Let $E$ be an infinite countable discrete subset of $\mathbb{R}$.
 We first recall the definition of an orthogonal polynomial ensemble in our setting.
 Let $\omega$ be a discrete weight as in the previous subsection.
-We assume that its support lies inside $E$.
-Let $N$ be a positive integer. \begin{defi}An $N$-orthogonal polynomial ensemble is a probability measure $\mathbb{P}_N$ on $E^N$ given by the following formula :
+We assume that its support lies inside $E$, and in all the sequel, we may identify a measure on $E$ with its density with respect to the counting measure on $E$.
+Let $N$ be a positive integer. \begin{defi}An $N$-orthogonal polynomial ensemble is a probability measure $\mathbb{P}_N$ on $E^N$ given by the following formula:

-where $C_N$ is the normalization constant :
+where $C_N$ is the normalization constant:

 \end{defi} We now recall the definition of a determinantal point process on $E$.
-We denote by $\text{Conf}(E)$ the space of configuration in $E$ which is in this context simply the set of all subsets of $E$ :
+We denote by $\text{Conf}(E)$ the space of configuration in $E$ which is in this context simply the set of all subsets of $E$,

 \begin{defi} A \textit{point process} is a probability measure $\mathbb{P}$ on $\text{Conf}(E)$.
-It is said to be \textit{determinantal} if there exists a function : such that for any $n \in \mathbb{N}$ and any $\{a_1,...,a_n \} \subset E$, one has :
+It is said to be \textit{determinantal} if there exists a function such that for any $n \in \mathbb{N}$ and any $\{a_1,...,a_n \} \subset E$, one has

 The function $K$ is called the \textit{correlation kernel} of the determinantal point process. \end{defi} \begin{rem}The correlation kernel of a given determinantal point process is not unique.
-Indeed, if one has a determinantal point process with kernel $K$, for any non-vanishing function $f:E \rightarrow \mathbb{R}$ the function :
+Indeed, if one has a determinantal point process with kernel $K$, for any non-vanishing function $f:E \rightarrow \mathbb{R}$ the function

-can also serve as a kernel for the same determinantal point process. \end{rem} As a matter of fact, any orthogonal polynomial ensemble gives rise to a determinantal point process, what we resume in the following proposition (see e.g. \cite{konig} and references therein).
-Note that since the measure (\ref{orthpolenseq}) does not charge $N$-tuples which contain two equal coordinates, it can and it will be identified with a measure on the space of configurations. \begin{prop} An orthogonal polynomial ensemble given by (\ref{orthpolenseq}) is a determinantal point process on $E$.
-Its correlation kernel is given by the formula :
+can also serve as a kernel for the same determinantal point process. \end{rem} As a matter of fact, any orthogonal polynomial ensemble gives rise to a determinantal point process, what we resume in the following Proposition (see e.g. \cite{konig} and references therein).
+Note that since the measure (\ref{orthpolenseq}) is symmetric and does not charge $N$-tuples which contain two equal coordinates, it can and it will be identified with a measure on the space of configurations. \begin{prop} An orthogonal polynomial ensemble given by (\ref{orthpolenseq}) is a determinantal point process on $E$.
+Its correlation kernel is given by the formula

-\end{prop} The second equality is just the Christoffel-Darboux formula, while the last one follows from L'Hospital rule. \begin{rems}Observe that $K_N$ is the kernel of the orthogonal projection from $l^2(E)$ (where $E$ is equipped with the counting measure) onto
+\end{prop} The second equality is just the Christoffel-Darboux formula, while the last one follows from L'Hospital rule. \begin{rem}Observe that $K_N$ is the kernel of the orthogonal projection from $l^2(E)$ (where $E$ is equipped with the counting measure) onto